Jawschamp/Segmented-Downloader/README.md

 **Note:** Currently there is no way to see if you already have a full stream**
 # Example (What I use this to test the **Python API**)

-Massive thanks to [SirSloth](https://github.com/SlothsAreLazyTho/) for writting the C# version into something usful.
+Massive thanks to [SirSloth](https://github.com/SlothsAreLazyTho/) for writting the C# version into something useful.
 Thanks to [Muh2k](https://github.com/muh2k) For Englishifying the project

 from SegmentedDownloader import SegmentDownloader